-Its impressive investment programme includes the expansion of Metrolink, major transport interchange facilities and extensive bus priority and busway schemes, investment to boost rail travel, significant cycling, town centre and highways improvements, and evolving inte-grated travel information systems.
+Its impressive investment programme includes the expansion of Metrolink, major transport interchange facilities and extensive bus priority and busway schemes, investment to boost rail travel, significant cycling, town centre and highways improvements, and evolving integrated travel information systems.

 However, traffic congestion on the region's highways has reached such a level that it has begun to seriously affect ridership on non-congesting forms of travel, most critically the bus.
 Ironically much of the congestion has been caused by disruption from the construction and development of public transport infrastructure designed to strengthen bus operations (and other public transport), which have temporarily reduced or eliminated highway capacity.
 Coupled with traffic growth of 4% per annum, emergency highways repairs and population (the number of city centre residents grew 177% between 2001 and 2011) and employment growth (district of Manchester has seen a 31% increase in residents of working age between 2010 and 2014), congestion has increased to unprecedented levels.
 This has produced extremely challenging conditions for bus companies.
+According to bus operators, this has resulted in average bus service punctuality over the last two years being reduced by 10 per cent.
+On the poorest performing days, this can reach 50 or 60 per cent below the regulatory target.